-Asparagus loves to be griddled in a pan – simply drizzle with a little olive oil and turn occasionally or try Jamie’s recipe for griddled asparagus with olive oil, lemon and Parmesan.
+Asparagus loves to be griddled in a pan – simply drizzle with a little olive oil and turn occasionally, or try Jamie’s recipe for griddled asparagus with olive oil, lemon and Parmesan.

-Asparagus develops a lovely, rich flavour when roasted and this is probably my favourite method of cooking it.
-Simply pre-heat the oven to 220°C, gas mark 7, line a tray with foil or baking paper, lay the asparagus spears onto the tray, drizzle with olive oil and season with salt and pepper.
-I also like to add a couple of fresh cloves of garlic and a little freshly grated of lemon zest.
+Asparagus develops a lovely, rich flavour when roasted.
+Simply preheat the oven to 220°C, gas mark 7, line a tray with foil or baking paper, lay the asparagus spears onto the tray, drizzle with olive oil and season with salt and pepper.
+You can also try adding a couple of fresh cloves of garlic and a little grating of lemon zest.
 Roast for ten minutes.